-How we collect child views depends on the child's age and development.
+How we collect child views depends on the child's age and maturity.

-Can a child with SEND join in day trips, residential trips, breakfast and after school clubs?
+Can a child with SEND join in day trips, residential trips, after school and holiday clubs?

 Yes - we make adjustments so that children who have SEND can join in all of school life.